iamblue07/FitCheck/README.md

 ## Getting started

-Prerequisites: JDK 21+, Maven, PostgreSQL 17 with the `pgvector` extension, [Ollama](https://ollama.com) with `qwen3-vl:4b` pulled (`ollama pull qwen3-vl:4b`), an OpenAI API key, IntelliJ IDEA (recommended).
+Prerequisites: JDK 21+, Maven, PostgreSQL 17 with the `pgvector` extension, [Ollama](https://ollama.com) with both `qwen3-vl:4b` and `qwen3-embedding:4b` pulled (`ollama pull qwen3-vl:4b` and `ollama pull qwen3-embedding:4b`), IntelliJ IDEA (recommended).
+No OpenAI API key needed yet — see the tech stack note above.

 1. Clone the repo.
-2. Create a `.env.local` file at the project root (untracked) with your local Postgres connection details and your `OPENAI_API_KEY`.
+2. Create a `.env.local` file at the project root (untracked) with your local Postgres connection details, Cloudflare R2 and JWT settings, and the Ollama/catalog batch variables (`OLLAMA_BASE_URL`, `OLLAMA_ENRICHMENT_MODEL`, `OLLAMA_EMBEDDING_MODEL`, `CATALOG_EMBEDDING_CHUNK_SIZE`, and the rest of the `catalog.*` batch settings) — see `application.properties` for the full list of expected variables.
-3. Make sure Ollama is running (check for it in the system tray, or launch it — it does not always survive a reboot reliably on Windows).
+3. Make sure Ollama is running with both models pulled (check for it in the system tray, or launch it — it does not always survive a reboot reliably on Windows).
 4. Run the app from IntelliJ, or `mvn spring-boot:run`.
 5. Confirm it's up: `GET http://localhost:8080/actuator/health` should return `{"status":"UP"}`.